jkoganem/fakereview/README.md

 ).

-## Evaluation metric
+## Analysis

 ## Acknowledgements
 We would like to thank the Erdös institute for providing the authors the opportunity to work on this project as part of the Erdös institute Deep Learning Bootcamp.
 We would also like to thank Nuno Chagas and the Department of Mathematical Sciences at Carnegie Mellon University for providing computing support for the project.